LoonAtechie/Shelly-Pro-EM-50-Integration-with-Venus-OS/README.md

 Go to /opt/victronenergy/dbus-shelly and rename dbus_shelly.py to dbus_shelly.py.org and meter.py to meter.py.org

-Import the modified files into this directory.
+Import the modified .py files into this directory.

 Ensure the file permissions of dbus_shelly.py match the original.

+Note: I only modified GUIv1 pages to work with these mods.
+GUIv2 is not done.

+Go to /opt/victronenergy/gui/qml and remane these files:
+PageAcInModel.qml to PageAcInModel.qml.org and DetailAcInput.qml to DetailAcInput.qml.org

+Import the modified .qml files into this directory.

 Reboot.